Previous dayJanuary 29, 2026Next day

 8.0 km---✓ ReviewedUSGS →

-This magnitude 2.5 event was detected 35 km NW of Toyah, Texas on January 29, 2026, with origin time 18:32 UTC.
-The hypocenter lay at 8.0 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 2.5 earthquake 35 km NW of Toyah, Texas at 18:32 UTC on January 29, 2026.
+This was a shallow crustal earthquake, focused at 8.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 31.567°, -104.023°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 31.567°N, -104.023°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29